L-30. Rare Book Cataloging

 - cataloging policy in institutional contexts

 This course is restricted to working catalogers experienced in AACR2 and/or RDA and MARC 21, and general cataloging principles and practices.
 No prior knowledge of early books is necessary.
 The goal of the course is to provide instruction and practice in each of the primary elements of the rare book catalog record, so that students will be equipped to catalog their institution’s rare books and special collections materials to national standards.
 Please note that this course covers printed monographs only—not serials, manuscripts, maps, music, graphics, or scrapbooks.

-Requirements: In their personal statement, applicants should describe their experience with machine-readable AACR2 and/or RDA cataloging, provide a brief description of the types and date range of materials they expect to catalog with DCRM(B), and whether they are expected to produce RDA-compliant records at their home institutions.
-In addition, applicants are required to submit 1–3 typical bibliographic records of materials they are currently cataloging, preferably original cataloging of modern books.
+Application Requirements: In their personal statement, applicants should describe their experience with machine-readable AACR2 and/or RDA cataloging, provide a brief description of the types and date range of materials they expect to catalog with DCRM(B).
+In addition, applicants are required to submit three typical bibliographic records of materials they are currently cataloging, preferably of modern books.
+The submissions may be original or copy cataloging; if the latter, please submit before-and-after versions.
+The three bibliographic records should be combined and submitted as a single PDF.

 Deborah J. Leslie